-- Investment advice

-- Fee-based accounts
+- · Fee-based accounts

-- Brokerage services

-- Wealth management services
+- · Wealth management services

-- Managed accounts

-- Insurance and estate planning
+- · Insurance and estate planning

-- Portfolio management

 - Financial planning

 The products and services listed above are complementary and enable the Company's Advisory Teams, Investment Professionals and Fund Managers, and Advisors to provide a full suite of investment services to their clients.
 Traditionally, revenue in this segment in Canada is generated through transaction-based commissions.
 However, changing demographics over the last decade have brought about a change in clients' financial needs and, as a result, demand for managed account products such as separately managed accounts, retirement planning and wealth management services has increased.
-By responding to these needs, the Company expects the composition of Canaccord Genuity Wealth Management's Canadian revenue will increasingly reflect a greater proportion of recurring, fee-based revenue.
+By responding to these needs, the

+Company expects the composition of Canaccord Genuity Wealth Management's Canadian revenue will increasingly reflect a greater proportion of recurring, fee-based revenue.

-In the UK & Europe, Canaccord Genuity Wealth Management has historically had high levels of fee-based client accounts, and the business derives a majority of its revenue from fee-based activities.
+In the UK & Crown Dependencies, Canaccord Genuity Wealth Management has historically had high levels of fee-based client accounts, and the business derives a majority of its revenue from fee-based activities.

 In Australia, through the acquisition of Patersons, Canaccord Genuity Wealth Management significantly expanded its wealth management business in the region.
-As at March 31, 2021, the Company had 110 Advisors in Australia.